DataDetectives-DA/NewsPopularity/README.md

 We used log transformation on the data to make it normally distributed.
 This proves why this works better as a classification model as classification involves the log transform.

-MODELS USED
+MODELS USED:models.rmd

 We used different models to train our dataset and predict results according to them.
-Linear Regression
+Linear Regression:linear_model.r
-Logistic Regression
+Logistic Regression:logistic.r
-Random Forest
+Random Forest:random_forest.r
-Support Vector Machine(SVM)
+Support Vector Machine(SVM):svm.r
-Decision Trees
+Decision Trees:decision_trees.r
-Gradient Boosting Method
+Gradient Boosting Method:gradient_boosting.r
 We considered the news with shares more than 3rd quartile as popular.